Meet the founder

 “I believe that by introducing a philosophical and classical dimension to the conversation that surrounds sexism and women’s rights, teenagers can better understand the fundamental roots that reinforce sexist ideologies and institutions worldwide.”

-My name is Francesca Casciari, and I am a sophomore at Duke University.
+My name is Francesca Casciari, and I attend Duke University.
 Before that, I went to the Nightingale-Bamford School in New York City.
 As a young woman who’s attended an all-girls school since the age of five, studying women’s rights has always been at the forefront of my academic career.
 Whether it was reciting Abigail Adams’ “remember the ladies” letter in elementary school, or just recently studying the ideological foundations of Susan B. Anthony and Elizabeth Cady Stanton’s brave endeavors, I’ve always been electrified by the work of the dedicated women who came before me.
 Struck by awe and admiration, it never occurred to me that my womanhood could become evidence of my supposed inferiority and serve as a justification for my and a whole gender’s mistreatment.
 That is, until the year 2016.

 When Hilary Clinton ran for president, I, like so many other girls, saw myself standing behind a podium, bringing hope to millions of Americans.
 When I thought of her name on a ballot, it was no longer difficult to imagine the letters rearranged, and to see Francesca Casciari, instead, written on the ticket.
 It wasn’t until later that year, when I ventured onto the city’s subway, that I was awoken to an American culture deeply ridden with misogynistic sentiments.
 I heard anti-woman slurs spewing from fellow New Yorkers’ mouths and saw posters with sexist propaganda hung on the station’s walls.
 I sat with my head down, humiliated, until I reached my stop.
 Being a woman was not as easy, or as prideful, as I had once thought.